Territorial Cup Series

 The Territorial Cup Series (also known as the Duel in the Desert Series) is the yearlong rivalry competition between the University of Arizona Wildcats (U of A) and the Arizona State University Sun Devils (ASU).
-The series first started in 2009 and State Farm was the original sponsor until 2012 (both universities are currently seeking new sponsorship).
+The series began in 2009 with State Farm as the sponsor until 2012; the universities are seeking new sponsorship.
 Although without an official sponsor, media outlets and both universities continue to track and promote the series records.

 The name comes from the Territorial Cup, the trophy that is awarded to the winner of the annual football game between the two schools.
+The 2023–24 series was the fifteenth and final year with both Universities as members of the Pac-12 Conference, as both schools moved to the Big 12 for the start of the 2024–25 academic year.

 History

-At the beginning of the 2009–10 school year, both U of A and ASU decided to start a rivalry series, since they wanted to expand the rivalry in all sports.
-Each academic year points will be awarded to the winning team or school at the conclusion of 18 rivalry sports competitions or series.
-The university with the most post would earn state bragging rights, as well as being awarded a new series trophy which would be kept by the winning University until the completion of the following season.
+At the beginning of the 2009–10 school year, the U of A and ASU decided to start a rivalry series, since they wanted to expand the football rivalry to all sports.
+Each academic year points would be awarded to the winning team or school at the conclusion of 18 rival sports competitions or series.
+The university with the most post would earn state bragging rights, as well as being awarded a new series trophy which would be held by the winning University until the completion of the following season.

-From the start of the 2009 until the end of the 2012 season the teams competed in 18 events that both Universities competed at the Division 1 Level.
-Following the 2013 season both schools would agree to add multiple Men's & Women's events bringing the total to 20.
-The total would increase to the current 21, with ASU adding Men's Tennis in 2018.
+From the start of 2009 until the end of the 2012 season the teams competed in 18 events that both Universities competed in at the Division 1 Level.
+Following the 2013 season the schools agreed to add two Men's & Women's events bringing the total to 20.
+The total increased to 21, with ASU adding Men's Tennis in 2018.
+The total increased again to 22, with U of A adding Women's triathlon in 2023.